satrija87/rsschool-cv/cv.md

 The first sphere gives me experience in communicating with people from different countries during trainees and concert tours.
 I have experience in command work(international too).
 It has given me also a skill of stress resistance and ability to solve difficulties very quickly.
 I am a perfectionist .
 Also have an analitical mind and not ordinary thinking.
 IT is interesting for me since childhood.
-I learned SQL ,HTML,CSS by myself and JavaScript is learning in progress .I am learning frontend course in RS school now.
+I learned SQL ,HTML,CSS by myself and JavaScript is learning in progress.
+I am learning frontend course in RS school now.
 I believe, that my ability to learn will lead me through this path of becoming a proficient Frontend Developer.

 ----